Home composting

 6. Removing the compost

-Lift the bin slightly or open the hatch at the bottom and scoop out the fresh compost with a garden fork, spade or trowel.
+Lift the bin slightly or use the hatch at the bottom to scoop out the finished compost using a garden fork, spade or trowel.

 7. Use it